Nurses' Corner

 Concussion Management Team

 Successful recovery from a concussion is a multi-faceted process.
-Following a concussion, your student will work closely and be an integral part of the Concussion Management Team (CMT).
+Following a concussion, your student will work closely with the Concussion Management Team (CMT).
 The Rosary CMT is a team of individuals within the school and in the community to assist the student through the recovery from concussion.
-Members of the concussion management team include physicians, administrators, counselors, teachers, school nurses, athletic trainers, coaches or club leaders, parents, and the student themselves.
+Members of the concussion management team include physicians, administrators, counselors, school nurses, and athletic trainers.
 In more complex cases, it may be necessary to add more team members such as: neurologists, psychologists, neuropsychologist, additional physicians, etc.

 The nurse acts as the point person for all members of the CMT.
 The nurse collects and disseminates information from and to all appropriate CMT members throughout the recovery process.
 Please submit all correspondence through the nurse regarding your student's recovery process.